sparkfun/WiFly-Shield/src/WiFly/README.txt

   * Added some debugging support.

   * Modified command mode entry method to hopefully work more reliably.
+Includes use of guard time as originally inspired by World Mood Light.

   * Modified software reboot to hopefully work more reliably.